kman3107/Kman3107.github.io/tutorials/1.13.2/forge/1.1-importing-project/index.md

 ---
 This tutorial assumes you have already
 - Read the [Pre-requisites](https://cadiboo.github.io/tutorials/Pre-requisites)
 - Downloaded the latest Forge MDK
+- Setup your mod folder as described at the top of [the main Forge 1.13.2 tutorials page](/tutorials/1.13.2/forge/)
 - Read and followed [1.0 - Gradle Configuration](https://cadiboo.github.io/tutorials/1.13.2/forge/1.0-gradle-configuration/)

 # IntelliJ